 … [B]y the late 1970s, [the] national consensus of “No more Vietnams” was becoming a major obstacle for the US government, which was stepping up its intervention in Latin America, Africa, Asia, and the Middle East, preparing to reinstitute draft registration, and initiating the most colossal military buildup in US history….
 [I]t was necessary to rewrite history once again.
 Hence, a new body of writings emerged (known by the collective term ‘revisionism”) which sought to return to the myths that had been dispelled by the knowledge we had gained at such a terrifying price.

-Gettleman, at al., do mention briefly that popular film productions and the mass media appeared to cooperate in the revisionary venture, but they offer us no explanation of the mechanism by which such a radical erasure of history was effected.
+These historians might mention briefly that popular film productions and the mass media cooperate in the revisionary venture, but they offer us no explanation of the mechanism by which such a radical erasure of history was effected.
 Nor does their theory that powerful interests conspired to rewrite history account for the fact that even long-time liberals have been indoctrinated in the new history of the Viet Nam war and the role of the U.S. soldier in the Vietnam.

-Peter Davies, journalist and champion of the students comprising the Kent 25 (injured students and relatives of the four students murdered by the National Guard at Kent State University on May 4, 1971), was able, in 1991, to equate the Kent State dead with the soldiers killed in the Viet Nam war.
-In this article, Davies asserts that “there had never been any difference between these… victims of forces beyond their control, only what President Nixon had wanted us to see.”
+Peter Davies, journalist and champion of the Kent 25 (injured students, and relatives of the four students murdered by the National Guard at Kent State University on May 4, 1971), was able, in 1991, to equate the Kent State dead with the soldiers killed in the Viet Nam war.
+In this article, Davies asserts that, “there had never been any difference between these… victims of forces beyond their control, only what President Nixon had wanted us to see.”
 Davies’ desire to see the soldier as victim was new—there is no hint of it in his 1974 speech, “Four Students.”
-At that time the combat soldier in Viet Nam would more likely have been analogous to the murderous National Guardsmen of Ohio in the minds of most critics of the Kent State shootings, while the protesters would have resided in quite a different category—perhaps more closely aligned with National Liberation Front fighters or civilians in Viet Nam.
-This creation of the larger category of “victims” (typical of post-1981 thinking) elides the category of Viet Nam veterans and active duty servicemen who protested the war, and who actively defied the directives of President Johnson and Nixon.
+At that time, the combat soldier in Viet Nam would more likely have been analogous to the murderous National Guardsmen of Ohio in the minds of most critics of the Kent State shootings, while the protesters would have resided in quite a different category—perhaps more closely aligned with National Liberation Front fighters or civilians in Viet Nam.
+When Davies expands the category of “victims” to include all soldiers of the Viet Nam War (typical of post-1981 thinking), he obscures the distinct history of the Viet Nam veterans and active duty servicemen who saw themselves both as victims and perpetrators, and who protested with the students to end the war.

 James William Gibson, in his well-documented analysis The Perfect War: Technowar in Vietnam, provides us with a useful analysis of the process of erasure and revision.
 Gibson notes that by the mid-1970s “no one wanted to talk about the war.”